 Electric energy is the movement of electrons.
-In general, we define electrical energy or electricity as the form of energy that results from the existence of a potential difference between two points.
+It can also be called electricity.
+We define electricity as the form of energy that results from the existence of a potential difference between two points.

 The electrical charges that move through the conductor are part of the atoms of the substances in the conductor itself.

-How is electrical energy generated?
+How is electric energy generated?

 Renewable energy sources

-- Geothermal energy, which benefits from the heat inside the Earth.
+Geothermal energy, which benefits from the heat inside the Earth.

 Non-renewable energy sources